 The program lasts for 3 or 4 years and graduates finish with Bachelor of Science in Health + professional qualification in health and nursing or Bachelor of Science in Nursing + Diploma in health and nursing.

-Although both a Bachelor’s degree and vocational nursing training allow you to work as a nurse, University degree, of course, will offer more opportunities for future career.
+Although both a Bachelor’s degree and vocational nursing training allow you to work as a nurse, a University degree, of course, will offer more opportunities for the future career.

 And most importantly graduates will climb career latter faster, than training nurses.
 The second one usually will need a significant amount of experience to be able to move forward.

-University graduates can take up more responsible jobs and also more administrative once, so they even don’t necessarily need to work as a practicing nurse.
+University graduates can take up more responsible jobs and also more administrative ones, so they even don’t necessarily need to work as practicing nurses.

 The most popular path is when after finishing a program they become nurse teachers at vocational schools.
 But many also combine their nurse job at the hospital with the teaching profession.

-Further education also possible: who already holds a bachelor in nursing can apply for various Master programs to fast forward their knowledge and career.
+Further education is also possible: those who already hold a bachelor in nursing can apply for various Master’s programs to fast forward their knowledge and career.